Multi-asset return risk measures: Introduction

 By a closer inspection of~\eqref{eq:introduction_rrm}, an alternative interpretation emerges: Assume that there is a riskless bank account with zero interest rate on the market.
 Then, the criterion in~\eqref{eq:introduction_rrm} compares the log-returns of the loss $X$ and the gain by investing $x$ at the beginning of the time period in the bank account.
-Having more ``secure'' -- eligible -- assets available to generate wealth sufficient to bear the losses represented by $X$ logically leads to the quest for a {\em multi-asset version} of this RRM.
+Having more ``secure'' -- eligible -- assets available to generate wealth, which is sufficient to bear the losses represented by $X$, logically leads to the quest for a {\em multi-asset version} of this RRM.
+In other words, we aim to give an agent the ability not only to compare the performance of their actual position $X$ with a riskless bank account, but also to allow them to compare its performance with alternative investment opportunities.
+For instance, if $X$ represents a short position in a single stock, then it could be of interest to see how this stock performs relative to a specific stock index.
 This can be achieved by a slight modification of Equation~\eqref{eq:introduction_rrm}, namely comparing $X$ and a payoff of a portfolio of multiple eligible assets which are traded on the market.
 Such payoffs are themselves modelled by random variables stemming from a set $\mathcal{S}$.
 Since these represent wealth, we also model them as positive: $Z>0$ holds for all $Z\in\mathcal S$.
 Under the law of one price, each wealth $Z$ is generated by trading in a market which comes at the initial cost $\pi(Z)$.
 Assembling all these aspects, we obtain the following generalisation of the return risk of $X$ in~\eqref{eq:introduction_rrm}:

 The interpretation of this quantity is immediate: it is the infimal price of a trading strategy resulting in payoff $Z\in\mathcal S$ relative to which the agent's loss has an acceptable log-return.
 Acceptability is measured by the monetary risk measure $\rho$.
 Even more generally, one can omit $\rho$ altogether and substitute the notion of acceptability by $\frac X Z$ belonging to a suitable set $\mathcal{B}$ of positive random variables.
 This is the analogue to the so-called acceptance set appearing in the definition of MARMs.
 We obtain